-Older children should have the chances to make more complex decisions.
-As parents, it can be instinctual to make the “right” choice for our kids, because we don’t want them to make mistakes, but this is a learning experience for children and necessary for them to have strong decision making skills down the road.
+Older children should have the chance to make more complex decisions.
+As parents, it can be instinctual to make the “right” choice for our kids because we don’t want them to make mistakes, but this is a learning experience for children and necessary for them to have strong decision-making skills down the road.

 2. Practice Problem Solving